Noemi Press: Noemi Press Book Award

-Two prizes of $1,000 each and publication by Noemi Press are given annually for one book-length poetry collection and one book-length work of prose.
-The editors judge.
-Poets and Prose writers at any stage in their career may enter.
+One prize of $2,000 and publication by Noemi Press are given annually for one book-length poetry collection.
+(In the past there was also a prize for prose, but the press no longer runs a prose prize.)
+The editors judge, and often one or two finalists are published.
+Poets at any stage in their career may enter.
 The contest results are announced in the summer.

-Past winners include: Lillian-Yvonne Bertram, Stephanie Sauer, Jessica Rae Bergamino, Kate Colby, Natalie Eilbert, Sara Veglahn, Muriel Leung, Yanara Friedland, Nate Liederbach, Ruth Ellen Kocher, and Caren Beilin.
+Past winners include: Lillian-Yvonne Bertram, Kate Colby, Casey Rocheteau, Natalie Eilbert, Muriel Leung, Yanara Friedland, Nate Liederbach, Ruth Ellen Kocher, and Caren Beilin.